Space-time as a structured relativistic continuum: Hypothetical carrier of fundamental interactions: field of frames

-On the basis of the above arguments we simply feel to be forced to formulate the following programme: \begin{enumerate} \item The cross-section of $FM$, i.e., the field of linear frames, is a candidate for the fundamental physical field admitting a ${\rm Diff}(M)$-invariant variational dynamics.
-(Thus, the bundle $FM$ is a candidate for the self-interacting kernel the of the physical reality).

-\item We also need the metric tensor, first of all in algebraic operations of tensorial contraction, when coupling together physical fields into Lagrangians and interaction terms.
+On the basis of the above arguments we simply feel to be forced to formulate the following programme: 1.\ The cross-section of $FM$, i.e., the field of linear frames, is a candidate for the fundamental physical field admitting a ${\rm Diff}(M)$-invariant variational dynamics.
+(Thus, the bundle $FM$ is a candidate for the self-interacting kernel of the physical reality).
+2.\ We also need the metric tensor, first of all in algebraic operations of tensorial contraction, when coupling together physical fields into Lagrangians and interaction terms.
 Metrical concepts are used also in the standard theory of spinors.
 Thus, the theory we seek should involve some metric tensor, however this tensor will be no longer an autonomous degree of freedom (as it is in the Einstein theory), but instead it should be a secondary quantity constructed of the field of frames.

-\item We search for a theory invariant under the structural action of ${\rm GL}\left(n,\mathbb{R}\right)$ on $FM$, because this action describes the natural kinematic symmetries of degrees of freedom. \end{enumerate}
+3.\ We search for a theory invariant under the structural action of ${\rm GL}\left(n,\mathbb{R}\right)$ on $FM$, because this action describes the natural kinematic symmetries of degrees of freedom.

 There are two objections which could be a priori raised against the above programme.
-Let us formulate them and try to answer them before the formal developing of our theory. \begin{itemize} \item {\bf Objection 1.} The program is superfluous because in fact there exist field theories which attribute gravitational degrees of freedom to the principal bundle $FM$.
+Let us formulate them and try to answer them before the formal developing of our theory:

+{\bf Objection 1:} The program is superfluous because in fact there exist field theories which attribute gravitational degrees of freedom to the principal bundle $FM$.
 As a typical example let us mention the gauge-theoretic formulation with Lagrangians quadratic in curvature.
 Gravitation quantities are represented by the connection form.
 Introducing an auxiliary tetrad field we can represent the connection form by a system of $n^{2}$ differential forms on $M$, i.e., covector bosons.
 Therefore, one could claim that this formulation just satisfies the requirement of the dominant position for $FM$ or for the first-floor tensorial objects like $TM$, $T^{\ast}M$.